ateeq-mughal/Seller-Pro/README.md

 <img src="0.png" style="float: left; margin-right: 10px;"  alt=""/>

 Purchase Panel - Entry of your inventory (the articles you buy to sell).

 Sales Panel - Where you sell to the customers.

 Stock Panel - Where you see all your business records, Profits, etc.

-Expense PAnel - To record your daily expenditures in a samrt manner.
+Expense Panel - To record your daily expenditures in a smart manner.

 Purchase Record - Where you can see all your purchase history efficiently.